-This manual describes the CHC X90-OPUS GPS and X900S-OPUS GNSS Receivers.
-Before you use your receiver, please make sure that you have read and understood these warnings and safety requirements.
+This manual describes the iG3s GNSS Receivers.
+Before you use your receiver, please make sure that you read and understand these warnings and safety requirements.

 Warnings and Cautions

 An absence of specific alerts does not mean that there are no safety risks involved.
 Warning and Caution information is intended to minimize the risk of personal injury and/or damage to the equipment.